kubecost/docs/install-and-configure/advanced-configuration/custom-prom/custom-prom.md

     # additionalLabels:
     #   label-key: label-value
   aggregatorMetrics:
-    enabled: false # aggregatorMetrics are entirely optional and are used entirely for troubleshooting
+    enabled: false # aggregatorMetrics are optional and are used exclusively for troubleshooting
     # additionalLabels:
     #   label-key: label-value
 prometheusRule: